-Students are required to return their apartments and suites in the same condition they were in when they took occupancy, regardless of when check out occurs.
+Students are required to return their apartments, suites and rooms in the same condition they were in when they took occupancy, regardless of when check out occurs.
 Reasonable wear and tear are acceptable.
-Students are required to remove all personal property at the end of their occupancy, thoroughly clean their room, and share in the cleaning of the suite/apartment.
-Any property left in the room will be viewed as abandoned, and the University may take possession and dispose of such property.
-Single occupancy students are required to clean and sanitize all accessible spaces in their living accommodation.
+Students are required to remove all personal property at the end of their occupancy, thoroughly clean their room, and share in the cleaning of the room/suite/apartment.
+Any property left will be viewed as abandoned, and the University may take possession and dispose of such property at the cost to the student.
+Single occupancy students are required to clean and sanitize all accessible spaces in their licensed space.